rutujashingare/Loan-Default-Prediction-using-Machine-Learning-Techniques/README.md

 Here we see the AUC score for the XGBoost model is the highest with 91% which can be seen in the blue curve.
 It implies that the model correctly classifies the defaulters from the non-defaulters exactly 91% of the time based on the features. followed by RandomForestClassifier with 89% KNN with 82% and Logistic Regression with 71%.
 AUC of XGBoost.

 ## SHAP
-Next I took a glance at the Important Features from the XGBosst model using the SHAP values and I found that interest rate, DTi annual Income term,Grade and various Accounts are the important features which also was our initial Guess.
+Next we took a glance at the Important Features from the XGBosst model using the SHAP values and we found that interest rate, DTi annual Income term,Grade and various Accounts are the important features which also was our initial Guess.
 SHAP which stands for Shapley Additive exPlanations, in a nutshell are used whenever we have a complex model, in our case XGBoost, and we want to understand what decisions the model is making.
 It quantifies the contribution that each feature brings to the prediction made by the model and is interpreted as follows :
 Blue indicates lower values of the feature whereas red indicates higher values.